fwhaslam/Verbose/README.md

 Verbose Assertion is a technique which provides a huge speedup in test construction.

 The key is to represent all the fields of a class as a single string.
-This string can be dropped into a single assdertion which checks ALL fields in the object.
+This string can be dropped into a single assertion which checks ALL fields in the object.
 When properly supported, Verbose Assertion will let you rapidly buid Assertion Coverage.

 ## What is Assertion Coverage ?

-Assertion Coverage is the missing metric, the thing which *actually* guarantees that your code is correct.
+Assertion Coverage is the missing metric, the thing which **actually** guarantees that your code is correct.

 Most managers are focused on Code Coverage.
 This metric is easy to measure and check,